-Crock-Pot Beef Barley Stew: I love packaging up and freezing the ingredients for slow cooker meals.
+Crock-Pot Beef Barley Stew: I love packaging up and freezing the ingredients for slow cooker freezer meals.
 Nothing could be simpler on a busy morning than dumping ingredients in a slow cooker and turning it on.
 Try this stew from Crock-Pot Ladies.

 Thanks for Reading!

 Please remember to Like, Share, Tweet, & Pin this Post…